kekae304/kekae304/README.md

 **Past Projects:**

 - NBA Stat Predictor:
-  - I developed an NBA Stat Predictor scraping 90 000+ individual samples of data and predicting stats of players using **Aritifical Neural Networks and Python (pandas, NumPy, and scikit-learn)**
+  - I developed an NBA Stat Predictor scraping 90 000+ individual samples of data and predicting stats of players using **Aritifical Neural Networks and Python (pandas, NumPy, and scikit-learn)**.

 - Snake Game:
   - I created a dynamic Snake Game, employing fundamental programming principles and data structures to craft an engaging gaming experience using **C and C++**.